nichoth/nqueens-local-search/readme.md

 *Cost* = the number of queens that are attacking each other

 ## Results ##
-This is implemented recursively and produces a stack overflow error before it finds a solution.
-It is able to reduce the cost to 1 or 2 within 7000 iterations.
+This is local search implemented with a while loop in Java.

+The algorithm reaches local maximums that can't be solved by increasing iterations.